elon-code/pio-git-info-serial-print/README.md

 ### Summary of set up ###

 1. Copy py script to your project folder
-2. In your platform.ini file, include this line:
+2. In your platform.ini file, include this line (replace embed_git_info.py with the name of your script, if different):
 ```extra_scripts = pre:embed_git_info.py```
 3. Include generated header in your main.cpp file: ```#include "git_info.h"```
 4. Add a serial printout for your git info: